Giacomo Mantegazza

 About

-Hello, and welcome to my website!
-I am a PhD candidate in Operations, Information & Technology Stanford Graduate School of Business, where I am advised by Kostas Bimpikis.
+I received a PhD in Operations, Information & Technology from the Stanford Graduate School of Business, where Kostas Bimpikis was my advisor.

 Broadly, my research investigates the interface between competition on markets and the strategies agents adopt to seek, distribute, and use information.
 In particular, I am interested in understanding how the design and operations of online and decentralized markets influence information acquisition, pricing and the welfare of consumers and the environment.